-What's the advantage of an on-premises G Suite backup solution compared to a cloud backup solution?
+What's the advantage of an on-premises Google Workspace backup solution compared to a cloud backup solution?

-Most popular G Suite backup solutions, like Spanning and Backupify, only offer cloud backup services.
+Most popular Google Workspace backup solutions, like Spanning and Backupify, only offer cloud backup services.
 This may allow easier deployment and does not require a local server or storage, but it comes with inherent limitations as well.
-As an on-premises G Suite backup solution, CubeBackup has many advantages over cloud-only competitors:
+As an on-premises Google Workspace backup solution, CubeBackup has many advantages over cloud-only competitors:

-While cloud solutions may look promising, they place your data into someone else's hands, creating additional privacy and security concerns.
-With CubeBackup, all your backup data is stored inside your company, protected by your firewall (or in your private Amazon S3 storage) and encrypted by default.
+While Google Workspace cloud solutions may look promising, they place your data into someone else's hands, creating additional privacy and security concerns.
+With CubeBackup, all your backup data is stored locally inside your company, protected by your firewall (or in your private cloud storage) and encrypted by default.
 As an administrator, you can breathe easy, knowing that your backups are protected by both your company's security policies and CubeBackup's authorization and encryption methods.

-Cloud-to-cloud G Suite backup solutions typically cost about $50 USD/user/year.
+Cloud-to-cloud Google Workspace backup solutions typically cost about $50 USD/user/year.
 CubeBackup, on the other hand, is only $5/user/year - 1/10th of the price!
-Furthermore, G Suite Education/Nonprofit organizations only pay $2/user/year.
+Furthermore, Google Workspace Education/Nonprofit organizations only need to pay $2/user/year.

-Even though on-premises backup tools, such as CubeBackup, require a server and local storage (or an additional fee for Amazon S3 storage, if you choose to store backups on S3 storage), the total cost is still much lower than cloud-to-cloud backup solutions.
+Even though on-premises backup tools, such as CubeBackup, require a server and local storage (or an additional fee for cloud storage, if you choose to store backups on cloud storage), the total cost is still much lower than cloud-to-cloud backup solutions.

-Pricing comparison between CubeBackup and other GSuite cloud backup solutions :
+between CubeBackup and other Google Workspace cloud backup solutions

-Most other backup solutions require you to adjust your subscription each time a new user is added to your G Suite domain, or when an old user leaves.
-For large organizations, this can be quite a burden on G Suite administrators.
+Most other backup solutions require you to adjust your subscription each time a new user is added to your Google Workspace domain, or when an old user leaves.
+For large organizations, this can be quite a burden on Google Workspace administrators.
 CubeBackup subscription pricing is much more flexible.

-CubeBackup will automatically recognize when new users are added to your G Suite domain and when old users are suspended or deleted and adjust the backups accordingly.
+CubeBackup will automatically recognize when new users are added to your Google Workspace domain and when old users are suspended or deleted and adjust the backups accordingly.
 There is no need for tedious manual modifications of the user list.

 There is also no need to constantly change your subscription every time a user is added or removed.
 Subscriptions only need to be updated once a year when they are due for renewal.

-Cloud backup solutions keep all your G Suite backups inside the vendor's cloud.
+Cloud backup solutions keep all your Google Workspace backups inside the vendor's cloud.
 With this kind of black-box model, there is no way to access or control your data, except through their services.
 CubeBackup gives you full control over your data: